ShreelaxmiHegde/Accommate/README.md

 ---

 ## Contributing
-Feel free to fork the repository and submit pull requests for improvements or new features.
+- Feel free to fork the repository and submit pull requests for improvements or new features.
+- Checkout the [Technical Documentation](docs.md) for clear view of the project.

 ---